-We are thrilled to feature Joy Harjo, the U.S. Poet Laureate, as one of our keynote presenters.
-She is joined as keynote by three brilliant young poet/artist/activists - Lyla June, Caits Meissner, and Javier Zamora.
+We are thrilled to feature Joy Harjo, the U.S. Poet Laureate, as one of our keynote presenters at this year's Power of Words annual conference.
+Joy is joined as keynote by three brilliant young poet/artist/activists - Lyla June, Caits Meissner, and Javier Zamora.

-Join the TLA Network today as member to save on the conference now and on classes and other offerings later.
+Consider joining the TLA Network today as a member to save on the conference now and on classes and other offerings later!

 We are thrilled to feature Joy Harjo, the U.S. Poet Laureate, as one of our keynote presenters.
 In 2020, Joy Harjo was appointed to serve for a second term as the 23rd United States Poet Laureate, the first Native American to hold the position.
 Born in Tulsa, Oklahoma, Harjo is an internationally known award-winning poet, writer, performer, and saxophone player of the Mvskoke/Creek Nation.
 Grammy award winning saxophonist Paul Winter says, “Joy Harjo is a poet of music just as she is a poet of words.”